Overview of model-driven app special column properties

 List: A drop-down list containing both values.

-Multiple lines of text field properties
+Multiple lines of text column properties

 Text Area format have a Row Layout property.
 With this property you can specify a value for Number of Rows or select Automatically expand to use available space.